gkiplangat/alx-system_engineering-devops/0x00-shell_basics/README.md

 <a href="https://github.com/gkiplangat/alx-system_engineering-devops/blob/master/0x00-shell_basics/12-file_type">12-file_type</a>

 ### Task 13: 13.
 We are symbols, and inhabit symbols
+* Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.</br>
 <a href="https://github.com/gkiplangat/alx-system_engineering-devops/blob/master/0x00-shell_basics/10-back">10-back</a>

 ### Task 14: 14.
 Copy HTML files
+* Create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+* You can consider that all HTML files have the extension .html</br>
 <a href="https://github.com/gkiplangat/alx-system_engineering-devops/blob/master/0x00-shell_basics/10-back">10-back</a>

 ### Task 15: 15.
 Let’s move
+* Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+* You can assume that the directory /tmp/u will exist when we will run your script</br>
 <a href="https://github.com/gkiplangat/alx-system_engineering-devops/blob/master/0x00-shell_basics/10-back">10-back</a>

 ### Task 16: 16.
 Clean Emacs
+* Create a script that deletes all files in the current working directory that end with the character ~.</br>
 <a href="https://github.com/gkiplangat/alx-system_engineering-devops/blob/master/0x00-shell_basics/10-back">10-back</a>

 ### Task 17: 17.
 Tree
+Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.</br>
 <a href="https://github.com/gkiplangat/alx-system_engineering-devops/blob/master/0x00-shell_basics/10-back">10-back</a>

 ### Task 18: 18.
 Life is a series of commas, not periods
 * Write a command that lists all the files and directories of the current directory, separated by commas (,).
   * Directory names should end with a slash (/)